patriciahughes1/MySQL-Portfolio/README.md

 * **How does passenger satisfaction vary by customer type and demographic?** By segmenting satisfaction levels by variables like customer type, age, and travel purpose, the analysis can reveal valuable insights about targeted service improvements.
 * **To what extent do operational delays and flight class impact satisfaction?** Understanding the role of delays and class type will highlight potential areas where operational changes could positively affect customer satisfaction.
 * **Can passenger satisfaction be predicted based on survey responses and other data?** A predictive model can serve as a valuable tool for anticipating customer sentiment and preparing service teams to meet or exceed passenger expectations.

+### Expected Outcomes:
+Through detailed data exploration, statistical analysis, and predictive modeling, this case study aims to provide actionable insights that could guide improvements in airline service offerings, marketing strategies, and operational processes.
+Additionally, this analysis will demonstrate my proficiency with MySQL for data manipulation and querying, as well as my skills in data exploration, analytical interpretation, and visualizations.